Skip to main content

 1. Configure Route to Spotflow Grafana

-The Start Workspace, created when you registered, already contains an Egress Route to the Spotflow Grafana.
-If you're using a different Workspace, you must create the Egress Route manually.
+The Start Workspace, created when you registered, already contains an egress route to the Spotflow Grafana.
+If you're using a different workspace, you must create the egress route manually.

 tip

+For real-world use cases, you'll want to replace the sample application with your own.
 Run these commands on your development machine to create a new Rust project with the necessary dependencies:

-cargo new spotflow_service --bin
+cargo new custom_service --bin

-cd spotflow_service
+cd custom_service

 cargo add chrono env_logger serde_json sysinfo